Skip to content

 typescript

-import { defineSchema, t, HybridLogicalClock, createOperation, KoraError } from '@korajs/core'
+import { defineSchema, t, op, migrate, HybridLogicalClock, createOperation, KoraError } from '@korajs/core'

 // or

-import { defineSchema, t, HybridLogicalClock, createOperation, KoraError } from 'korajs'
+import { defineSchema, t, op, migrate, HybridLogicalClock, createOperation, KoraError } from 'korajs'

 defineSchema()